mristin/icontract-hypothesis/README.rst

     ... def some_func(x: int) -> int:
     ...     return x - 1000

-    >>> icontract_hypothesis.test_with_inferred_strategies(some_func)
+    >>> icontract_hypothesis.test_with_inferred_strategy(some_func)
     Traceback (most recent call last):
         ...
     icontract.errors.ViolationError: File <doctest README.rst[10]>, line 2 in <module>:
     result > 0: result was -999

-Which approach to use depends on strategy inference.
-If the strategies can be inferred, prefer the second.
-However, if no strategies could be inferred and rejection sampling fails, you need to resort to the first approach and come up with appropriate search strategies manually.

-Use ``icontract_hypothesis.infer_strategies`` to inspect which strategies were
-inferred:
+Which approach to use depends on how you want to write your tests.
+The first approach, using ``assume_preconditions``, is practical if you already defined your search strategy and you only want to exclude a few edge cases.
+The second approach, automatically inferring test strategies, is useful if you just want to test your function without specifying any particular search strategy.

+Icontract-hypothesis guarantees that the inferred strategy must satisfy the preconditions.
+If it does not, you should consider it a bug in which case please `create an issue <https://github.com/mristin/icontract-hypothesis/issues/new>`_ so that we can fix it.

+If you want to inspect the strategy or further refine it programmatically, use ``icontract_hypothesis.infer_strategy``:

 .. code-block:: python